CodedotAl/gpt-code-clippy/README.md

 Training is done using the training scripts available [here](https://github.com/ncoop57/gpt-code-clippy/tree/camera-ready/training).

+For fine-tuning GPTNeo-125M on CodeClippy dataset we used AdamW optimizer (beta1=0.9, beta2=0.95) with GPT3-like learning rate schedule (4k warmup steps from 0 to 5e-5 followed by 50k cosine decay steps to 5e-6), weight decay 0.1 and batch size 1024, sequence length 2048.
+The choice of relatively large batch size and low LR with long warmup are made to avoid agressive updates and preserve the knowledge contained in pretrained GPTNeo weights.

+For fine-tuning GPTNe0-125M on APPS dataset we used AdamW optimizer (beta1=0.9, beta2=0.98) with linear learning rate schedule (800 warmup steps from 0 to peak LR followed by linear decay to 0, a range of value for peak LR was [1e-5; 1e-4]), weight decay 0.1 and batch size 256, sequence length 1024.
+We trained model for 5 epochs selecting best checkpoint judging by validation loss.
+The language modelling objective for APPS dataset is modified to backpropagate loss only for the tokens corresponding to code solution (refer to [Hendrycks et al](https://arxiv.org/pdf/2105.09938.pdf) for more details).

+For fine-tuning GPTNe0-1.3B on APPS dataset we used [Adafactor optimizer](https://github.com/deepmind/optax/blob/243ed1991b2793e87ab60387f7c3d49d6ab57710/optax/_src/alias.py#L74) with linear learning rate schedule (5k warmup steps from 0 to 2e-5 followed by linear decay to 0), weight decay 0.1 and batch size 24, sequence length 1024.
+The choice of hyperparameters for 1.3B model is in part determined by hardware limitations.
+We trained model for 5 epochs selecting best checkpoint judging by validation loss.

 TODO: which is the recommended way to train GPT-CC?

 ## Evaluation